Diegogagan2587/product-landing-page/README.md

 > Describe your project in 1 or 2 sentences.

 **Product Landing Page** is a project to market a product, in this case `Original Trombones`, it was builded for putting in practice HTML and CSS skills by creating an static site that include navigation, video, and a simple dummy form for submitting customer email. builded with planing HTML and CSS.
 This Project was Created originaly on 2020 but I have decided to move it to its own repo here.
-[Original Implementation here](https://github.com/Diegogagan2587/Diegogagan2587.github.io/tree/master/product-landing-page)
+You can open the [Original Implementation here](https://github.com/Diegogagan2587/Diegogagan2587.github.io/tree/master/product-landing-page)

 ## 🛠 Built With <a name="built-with"></a>